kangareuben/PuppysPen/README.md

 ### Requirements
 	Python 2.7
 	Pygame
+	Gtk

 How to Run
 =========

-Puppy's Pen can be played as a standalone pygame app.
+Puppy's Pen can be played as a standalone Pygame app.

 ### Running as Pygame App

-This game can be played as a desktop application.
-As long as python and pygame are installed, simply run Planetary.py to play and test.
-Please note, this method does NOT use any XO or sugargame components.
-This can only be done using Linux.
+This game can be played as a desktop application, but only on a machine with Gtk (we recommend using Linux).
+As long as Python, Pygame, and Gtk are installed, simply run PuppysPen.py to play and test.
+This does not create a Sugar Activity build, but it will still run on an XO the same way.

 File Explanations